 Percent Damage bonuses affect all damage dealt of that type, which includes skills and weapon attacks.
 So if you have a 20% bonus to Fire Damage, all of your fire-based skills will do increased damage, as well as any fire damage you deal on weapon attacks.

 Elemental Damage is a combination of the three basic magical elements: Fire, Ice and Lightning.
 When it appears as flat damage, Elemental Damage will be dealt as 1/3 Fire + 1/3 Ice + 1/3 Lightning, divided equally.

 Percent Elemental Damage on the other hand is a bonus to all three elements equal to the full value.
 It is not split evenly.
 This makes percent Elemental Damage a powerful way to increase several damage types at once.

 Percent Current Life Damage is dealt as a fraction of the monster’s current health.
 This causes Percent Current Life damage to be less effective the closer to death the target is.
 The damage is not a temporary reduction to the target’s maximum health.

 Note that Hero and Boss Monsters have a high resistance to this damage type.

 Percent of Attack Damage Converted to Health is a form of life steal available in Grim Dawn.
 It functions differently depending on whether you find it on equipment or on a skill.
 When on equipment, life steal applies only to your weapon attacks.
-If you use a skill with % Weapon Damage, that component of the skill benefit from the life steal.
+If you use a skill with % Weapon Damage, the life steal applies as if you attacked with your weapon, scaling with the % Weapon damage.
 In either case, only the direct damage is considered for life steal.
 Damage over Time, such as Bleed or Poison, does not trigger it.

 When found on a skill, Percent of Attack Damage Converted to Health applies to all of that skill’s direct damage.